jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I refined our assessment creation and review process.
-In particular, I developed a workflow by which we write questions in Markdown format and convert them (via <a href="https://github.com/jgm/pandoc">pandoc</a>) to HTML or PDF, allowing for version control and better collaboration via GitHub.
+            I refined and automated our question creation and review process.
+In particular, I developed a workflow in which we write questions in Markdown format on GitHub and convert (via <a href="https://github.com/jgm/pandoc">pandoc</a>) to HTML/PDF, allowing for version control and better collaboration.
           </div>
           <div class="col-sm-3">
           </div>